 Some of these include

-Peanut M&M’s, Mr. Goodbar, Honeycomb Cereal, and Oreo cookies.
+Peanut M&M’s, Mr. Goodbar, Honeycomb Cereal, Life Cereal, Oreo cookies, and Tillamook Chocolate Peanut Butter Ice Cream.
 No loss on not having these products except that it’s discouraging to see more and more companies and products using palm oil.

 For most products, I keep the packaging with the UPC codes as a reference.
 I also take pictures of them and mark them as Favorites so I can easily find them on my phone while I’m in the store.